ckeditor/ckeditor5/docs/builds/guides/integration/installing-plugins.md

 * Link to this guide at the end of installation.md
 * Add redirect from the old custom-builds.md to this guide.
 * Remove custom-builds.md.
+* Create a bootstrap task that could create all these files via `npx ckeditor5-bootstrap-build`.

 ---